 Asthma and COPD Doctors Q&A

-Come to Priority Urgent Care for your asthma and COPD treatment!
 Asthma and COPD are common lung diseases that can make it hard to breathe and can cause discomfort.
-Our doctors at Priority Urgent Care & Walk In Clinic can help, please call us today for more information.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+Our doctors at Priority Urgent Care & Walk In Clinic can help, please contact us today for more information.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.